-Apple released Digital Camera RAW Compatibility 5.01 Tuesday, a release that adds RAW support for new cameras from Canon, Fujifilm, Nikon, Olympus, Panasonic, and Sony.
-RAW is the native file format for Digital SLR cameras.
+Apple released Digital Camera RAW Compatibility Update 5.06 on Thursday.
+The update adds support for RAW image files for ten new cameras from Nikon, Olympus, Panasonic, and Sony.

 TMO Weekly Sponsor